23040366-ZheZhi/FYP-Project/README.md

 Static Assets and Media Resources
 ```

-This approach was selected to keep the system modular, maintainable, and suitable for an academic project environment.
+This approach was selected to keep the system modular and maintainable

 ---